xdissent/phorms/README.rst

 Phorms is a general purpose HTML form factory for PHP.
 Its goal is to provide a simple way to create easily extensible forms.
-Its usage is vaguely similar to Django’s forms library.
+Its usage is vaguely similar to Django's forms library.

 At the moment, documentation is a little sparse, but the API docs are complete and there are two examples showing the most common usage included